la-ots/pelican/docs/accessibility/checklist.md

 - Have you avoided links, controls, or form fields that automatically trigger a change in context?
 - Does the website include consistent navigation?
 - Do online forms provide helpful, accessible error and verification messages?
-- At 200% zoom or higher, the user should only need to scroll in one direction.
+- At 200% zoom or higher, does the user only need to scroll in one direction?

 ### Robust

-- Are you including human testing?
-Automated testing is useful, but not a replacement for human testing.
+- Are you including human testing (Automated testing is useful, but not a replacement for human testing)?
 - Are you using semantic HTML?
 - Is the web page coded using valid HTML (e.g., not using Javascript on a Div instead of a button or link)?
 - Do rich, dynamic, web interfaces, such as modal windows, drop-down menus, slideshows, and carousels, include ARIA markup?
 - Are you including proper ARIA on custom controls?
-- At 200% zoom or higher, the digital product should still function.
+- At 200% zoom or higher, does the digital product still function?

 ## Resources

 This checklist is heavily inspired by University of Washington’s Accessibility Checklist.

-- <a href="https://accessibility.digital.gov/" target="_blank">Digital.gov’s Accessibility for Teams </a>
+- <a href="https://accessibility.digital.gov/" target="_blank">Digital.gov’s Accessibility for Teams</a>
 - <a href="https://www.washington.edu/accessibility/checklist/" target="_blank">University of Washington’s Accessibility Checklist</a>
-- <a href="https://accessibility.digital.gov/visual-design/getting-started/" target="_blank">Visual Design Guidance by Digital.gov </a>
+- <a href="https://accessibility.digital.gov/visual-design/getting-started/" target="_blank">Visual Design Guidance by Digital.gov</a>
-- <a href="https://accessibility.digital.gov/front-end/getting-started/" target="_blank">Accessibility for Front-End Developers </a>
+- <a href="https://accessibility.digital.gov/front-end/getting-started/" target="_blank">Accessibility for Front-End Developers</a>
-- <a href="https://alistapart.com/article/accessibilityseo" target="_blank">Accessibility Leads to SEO Wins </a>
+- <a href="https://alistapart.com/article/accessibilityseo" target="_blank">Accessibility Leads to SEO Wins</a>